Mohammad Hussein

-Mohammad Shaher Hussein (born March 3, 1990, in Russeifa) is a Jordanian professional basketball player who currently plays for Jordanian Premier Basketball League side Al-Jubaiha and the Jordan national basketball team.
+Mohammad Shaher Hussein (born 3 March 1990, in Russeifa) is a Jordanian professional basketball player for Jordanian Premier Basketball League side Al-Faisaly and the Jordan national basketball team.

 Hussein competed with the Jordanian team for the first time at the 2010 FIBA World Championship, playing center of the bench for the squad.
 In addition, he participated with the team in the Asian cup in 2017, and in the World Cup in 2019.